bretthacker/AAD_ADFS_Lab/Readme.md

 * The NSGs defined are for reference, but they aren't production-ready as holes are also opened for RDP to each VM directly, and public IPs are allocated for each VM as well
 * One VM size is specified for all VMs
 * Managed disks are used for all VMs, no storage accounts are created for diagnostics
 * A template is included for Client creation via MSDN images.
 You will need to update the URL to point to your images.
+Images must be named "OSImage_Win&lt;version&gt;".
 * The root CA cert is usually updated automatically to domain-joined clients within hours.
 To accelerate this, an easy workaround is to reboot the client VM.
 * In the AD DSC template, there is a start at some code to push the ADFS FQDN out as an "Intranet Zone" site to the client machines - punted on that for now, so you will have to do this manually on client VMs in order to get ADFS SSO.